 Everyone at this training should have completed kamapim ol praioriti.
 They should know how it will help their organisation if everyone has their eyes open - not just the BOM.
-If you want to remind everyone then run the following role play again:
+If you want to remind everyone, then run the following role play again:

 Go outside.
 Pretend that you are all members of a community organisation.
-The trainer will identify four n. part of the real BOM (Board of Management) to play the role of the BOM participants to become the Board of Management (BOM) - the Chairperson, the Deputy Chairperson, the
+The trainer will identify four participants to become the Board of Management (BOM) - the Chairperson, the Deputy Chairperson, the